KatsuteDev/Mal4J/setup.md

     MyAnimeList mal = MyAnimeList.withAuthorization(new MyAnimeListAuthenticator("client_id", "client_secret", "authorization_code", "PKCE_code_challenge"));
     ```

+The above methods is massively simplified, for a more detailed guide on how OAuth2.0 works check this blog post: [OAuth2.0 authorization for MAL](https://myanimelist.net/blog.php?eid=835707).

 ### Authenticate with client id using a local server

   - For developers without domain for the app redirect url (using *localhost*), authorization can be completed using the [`MyAnimeListAuthenticator`](https://docs.katsute.dev/mal4j/javadoc/Mal4J/com/kttdevelopment/mal4j/MyAnimeListAuthenticator.html).